Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Public Transport Revolution: BYD Electric Buses

-Golden Arrow Bus Services (Cape Town’s largest public transport operator) has integrated over 100 BYD electric buses into its fleet, with plans to replace their entire diesel fleet over the coming years.
+Golden Arrow Bus Services (Cape Town’s largest public transport operator) has integrated over 100 BYD electric buses into its fleet (IOL Motoring, Aug 2024), with plans to replace their entire diesel fleet over the coming years.

 Impact:

-- Thousands of Capetonians ride BYD buses daily without realizing it
+- Thousands of Capetonians ride BYD buses daily without realising it

 - Zero-emission public transport in one of Africa’s most congested cities